 The best thing I ever did was to marry Susan Rider, to whom I was married for 52 years.
-There is a page on this site remembering her mainly in the words of her children and friends.
-(In life she modestly vetoed any mention of her on this site - but now I am responding to a request from my children that she should figure on the web).
+There is a page on this site remembering her mainly in the words of our children and friends.
+(In life she modestly vetoed any mention of her on this site - but now I am responding to a request from our children that she should figure on the web).

 If any of this strikes a nostalgic note, or if you have queries about the books, please feel free to get in touch.

 Click on any heading to see the full text of news items.

 According to the Good Reads website, there are two Persian editions of Politics: the Basics - they were not authorised by us and hence we cannot say how accurate they are!

 Politics the Basics was sixth on Amazon's list of Government and Politics References Best Sellers on 4th November 2020.

 A Turkish Edition of Politics the Basics (5th. ed.) is to be published by Utopya Yayinevi.

 A Portuguese translation of Politics: the Basics has now been published in Brazil as Polίtica, Editora Saraiva, Sao Paulo, 1st Brazilian ed., 2016.